icgc-argo/argo-docs/docs/data-access/data-download.md

 /bundleIdn/fileNamej
 ```

 where `bundleId` and `fileName` are the original Bundle ID and file name of the file respectively.
-It possible to control the layout using the `--layout` option.
+It is possible to control the layout using the `--layout` option.
 Using `--layout object-id` will instead produce a flat list of files named by their associated object id.

 The file system implementation's performance is optimized for serial reads.
 Frequent random access patterns will lead to very poor performance.
 Under the covers, each random seek requires a new HTTP connection to S3 with the appropriate Range header set which is an expensive operation.
 For this reason, it is only recommended for streaming analysis (e.g. `samtools view` like functionality).